openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

           )
     return KEK

-The value `domSep` is a constant set to the UTF-8 encoding of the string "OpenPGPCompositeKDFv1", i.e.
+The value `domSep` is a constant set to the UTF-8 encoding of the string "OpenPGPCompositeKDFv1", that is:

     domSep = 4F 70 65 6E 50 47 50 43 6F 6D 70 6F 73 69 74 65 4B 44 46 76 31

-Here `len(domSep)` is the single octet with the value equal to the octet-length of `domSep`, i.e., decimal 21.
+Here `len(domSep)` is the single octet with the value equal to the octet-length of `domSep`, that is, decimal 21.

 ### Key Generation Procedure {#ecc-mlkem-generation}